kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 Testing your Android app for compatibility across the staggering variety of Android hardware can be a challenge.
 Android phones and tablets in the market span a wide range of versions and screen sizes and come in many different hardware configurations (RAM, CPU architecture, number of cores, and so on).
 Making sure that your app works as expected for the most popular devices on the market can be difficult.

-The Visual Studio Emulator for Android addresses this problem by introducing Device Profiles.
+The *Visual Studio Emulator for Android* addresses this problem by introducing **Device Profiles**.
 A curated set of device profiles represents the most popular hardware in the market, including devices from Samsung, Motorola, Sony, LG, and others, and is pre-installed.
-A wider selection is available by using the **Emulator Manager** to install and start different device profiles.
+A wider selection is available by using the **Emulator Manager** to install and run additional device profiles.

 ### Pre-installed device profiles